Michel Friedman

 Julien Michel Friedman (/de/; born 25 February 1956) is a German author, former CDU politician, and talk show host.
-From 2000 to 2003, Friedman was vice president of the Central Council of Jews in Germany, and president of the European Jewish Congress from 2001 to 2003.
+From 2000 to 2003, Friedman was vice president of the Central Council of Jews in Germany, and president of the European Jewish Congress from 2001 to 2003, when he resigned after being convicted in a case involving forced prostitution and cocaine usage.
 From 1998 to 2003, he had his own show on German television.
 Since 2004, he has been hosting a weekly talk show on N24 called Studio Friedman.

 Friedman is a lawyer by profession, and studied law and philosophy.

 Early life and education

 Friedman was born to a Polish-Jewish family.
 His parents and his grandmother were Schindlerjuden, i.e. Oskar Schindler had recruited them for slave labor, thereby rescuing them from a concentration camp.
 They had been in the most infamous of all camps, the extermination camp Auschwitz-Birkenau.
 After the Second World War, his family opened a fur shop in Paris.
 In 1965, the family went to Germany and settled in Frankfurt am Main.

 Friedman began studying medicine, but then switched to law.
 He graduated from law school in 1988 and became a doctor of law in 1994.
 He has a brother living in Israel.